Grey-headed flying fox: Entanglements in man-made materials

-Grey-headed flying foxes are exposed to several threats, including loss of foraging and roosting habitat, competition with the black flying fox, and mass die-offs caused by extreme temperature events.
+Disturbance at roost sites

 When present in urban environments, grey-headed flying foxes are sometimes perceived as a nuisance.
 Cultivated orchard fruits are also taken, but apparently only at times when other food items are scarce.
 Because their roosting and foraging habits bring the species into conflict with humans, they suffer from direct killing of animals in orchards and harassment and destruction of roosts.

-Negative public perception of the species has intensified with the discovery of three recently emerged zoonotic viruses that are potentially fatal to humans: Hendra virus, Australian bat lyssavirus and Menangle virus.
-However, only Australian bat lyssavirus is known from two isolated cases to be directly transmissible from bats to humans.
-No person has ever died from ABLV (Lyssavirus) after having had the ABLV post-exposure vaccine.
+Poisoning

 The urbanised camps of cities were noted as succumbing to poisoning during the 1970s to 1980s, identified as the lead in petrol that would accumulate on the fur and enter the body when grooming.
 The mortality rate from toxic levels of lead in the environment dropped with the introduction of unleaded fuel in 1985.

 An introduced plant, the cocos palm Syagrus romanzoffiana, now banned by some local councils, bears fruit that is toxic to this species and has resulted in their death; the Chinese elm Ulmus parvifolia and privet present this same hazard.

+Diseases

 The species is vulnerable to diseases that may kill large numbers within a camp, and the sudden incidence of premature births in colonies is likely to significantly impact the re-population of the group; the cause of these disorders or diseases is unknown.

-Recent research has shown, since 1994, more than 24,500 grey-headed flying foxes have died from extreme heat events alone.

-Unsuitable backyard fruit tree netting also kills many animals and may bring them into close contact with humans, but can be avoided by using wildlife-safe netting.
-Barbed wire accounts for many casualties; this can be ameliorated by removing old or unnecessary barbed wire or marking it with bright paint.